cfengine/documentation/overview/directory-structure.markdown

 A time-stamped log of the percentage fraction of promises kept after each run.

-## Database Files in /var/cfengine
+## Database files in /var/cfengine

 * bundles.lmdb
 * `cf_classes.lmdb`